The only constant is change.

 While the Skyscraper Technique certainly has its place (I mean, who doesn’t want to find an article that covers the topic so in-depth there’s nowhere left to turn?), it also has a few weaknesses:

-- Long-form content often fails to get to the point, be entertaining, be educational or be 100% relevant content to a search.
-What was often deemed as “skyscraper-worthy” was nothing more than an attempt to give search engine crawlers what they wanted, and not necessarily delivering the best experience to users.
+1. Long-form content often fails to get to the point, be entertaining, be educational, or be 100% relevant content to a search.
+What was often deemed as "skyscraper-worthy" was nothing more than an attempt to give search engine crawlers what they wanted and not necessarily deliver the best experience to users.

-- Long-form content (including text, images, gifs and video) loads more slowly.
+4. Long-form content (including text, images, gifs, and video) loads more slowly.
 While this is normal (and may even be a ranking factor) for some searched phrases, it is actually spot-on that large pieces rank slower.
 Therein lies the weakness.

-- It assumes long-form is always more linkable and able to replace manual link building services.
+5. It assumes that long-form is always more linkable and can replace manual link-building services.

 There is a place for skyscraper-type content, but it’s unnecessary for every query.